top of page

 Nature

-For nature lovers, the South Downs Way passes thorough an extraordinary range of diverse habitats from ancient woodlands, river valleys, chalk grassland to mixed farmland and coastal habitats.
-The floodplain of the River Arun forms part of the Arun Valley Special Protection Area for its wintering wildfowl, particularly large numbers of wigeon and teal.
+For nature lovers, the South Downs Way passes through an extraordinary range of diverse habitats from ancient woodlands, river valleys, chalk grassland to mixed farmland and coastal habitats.
+The floodplain of the River Arun forms part of the Arun Valley Special Protection Area (SPA) for its wintering wildfowl, particularly large numbers of wigeon and teal.
 It also has important breeding populations of lapwings, redshanks, and in particular snipe, for which this is the only reliable Sussex population.
-There is considerable biodiversity interest, especially as it is the main UK site for the Biodiversity Action Plan species cut-grass (Leesprsia oryzoides).
-There are more than 28 species of plant, including the Pride of Sussex Rampion.
+There is considerable biodiversity interest - there are more than 150 species of plant, including the Pride of Sussex Rampion.

 See RSPB centres and local walks